-The best way to contact most of the skating groups mentioned in this post is via their social media page and you can contact the roller rinks via phone.
+The best way to contact most of the skating groups mentioned in this post is via their socials and you can contact the roller rinks via phone.

 Please keep in mind that many groups are not-for-profit or volunteer-run so if you don’t get an answer within the day just be patient as someone will get back to you.

 Although we can't list every single group in Perth and regional WA, here are a few of the ones we know.